CyborgAB-3601/BWT_ByteClub/README.md

 This creates a visibility gap in measuring hybrid workforce emissions.

+# 💡Solution
-It combines a Chrome extension for real-time carbon tracking with a web dashboard for analytics and sustainability insights.
+EcoSense combines a Chrome extension for real-time carbon tracking with a web dashboard for analytics and sustainability insights.

 The system estimates carbon emissions from: